-Exercise and Falls Prevention
+Exercise and Fall Prevention

 Falling can have a significant impact on older adults, their families and the health care system.
 Falls can result in a major life change for older adults including disability, loss of independence, changes in living arrangements, and even death.
 It is estimated that one in three older adults are likely to fall at least once per year.
 This is especially alarming since the South East LHIN has the highest proportion of residents over the age of 65 at more than 20% of the population.